 - Personal Financial Specialist (PFS)

 Most financial advisors work in general services while specializing in tax law or retirement.
 A few specializations like insurance or investment require licensing in the state of location to be an accredited financial advisor for insurance.
-To be an investment financial advisor, you must be registered with Securities and Exchange Commission.
+To be an investment financial advisor, you must be registered with the Securities and Exchange Commission.
 Big firms often prefer financial advisors that can pursue a Master’s, which professionals can opt to enroll in without compromising work or career.

 Often mixed up with Financial Accounting, Management Accounting involves cost monitoring, sales management, past/future trend prediction, internal financial directing, financial assistance, and auditing.
 The main difference between the two is that management accountants focus on creating reports on the company’s business decisions, while financial accountants mostly work with external sources like stockholders.